 Experience the natural wonder of Victoria Falls in Zimbabwe and enjoy some adventure activities, before heading for Kasane, on the banks of the Chobe River in Botswana.
 This camping safari then takes you into the renowned Chobe National Park, where you embark on a game drive and a relaxing boat cruise.

 Travel to Nata on the outskirts of the Makgadikgadi Pans, before journeying to the untamed Okavango Delta for nature walks and mokoro trips in this pristine wilderness area.
-From the exclusive delta camp we travel to Maun and then southwest into the Kalahari Desert where we spend time with the San people.
+From the exclusive Delta camp, we travel to Maun and then southwest into the Kalahari Desert where we spend time with the San people.

 Lastly, cross the border into South Africa and drive to Johannesburg, where the wildlife and wilderness adventure of this Vic Falls, Chobe & Okavango Overland Camping Safari comes to an end.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.